 - POLS512: Frankfort Internship

-Students can enroll in the Internship I and II classes to take advantage of any pre-arranged internship that meets the educational criteria and receives approval from the Director of the Internship Program.
+Students can enroll in the Internship I and II classes to take advantage of any pre-arranged internship that meets the educational criteria and receives approval from the Director of Undergraduate Studies (email: Kris Grady) or Department Chair (email: Tricia Gray).
 Internship listings can be accessed via the department’s website and/or the University Career Center.

 Both POLS510 and POLS512 allows students to join a cohort class that provides personalized placements in Louisville Metro Government with local officials each Fall semester or in the Kentucky General Assembly with state officials in Frankfort each Spring semester.

 For details about the Louisville Metro Internship, please contact Dr. David Imbroscio.